nlivingstone/preflight-checklist/README.md

 - [ ] Check all pages for n+1 problems

 ### Meta
-- [ ] Check page titles / descriptions
+- [ ] Check page titles / descriptions.
+- [ ] Are Twitter cards configured.
-- [ ] Test Facebook sharing.
-Provide og-tags if needed
+- [ ] Are Facebook previews configured.
 - [ ] Does Favicon load?
-Pin the tab in Safari to check pinned icon
+Pin the tab in Safari to check pinned icon.

 _Repeat this section for all languages_